‘Chhichhore’ director Nitesh Tiwari: ‘Closest to my heart, and I’ve always followed my heart’

 The economical bit of advertising is not desired.
 It’s incidental, as it’s a part of the job.

-Advertising taught me was two things.
+Advertising taught me two things.
 One is the discipline to not write for myself but someone else.
 I better entertain someone for their time and money’s worth so they can go home satisfied.
 Secondly, it taught me the importance of writing in a group.
 I don’t write my films alone.
 I always feel more minds than one is better.

 Do you feel the pressure of replicating the success of ‘Dangal’?